WheteThunger/DroneScaleManager/README.md

-  "Error.NoPermission": "You don't have permission to do that.", "Error.Syntax": "Syntax: {0} <size>", "Error.NoDroneFound": "Error: No drone found.", "Scale.Success": "Drone was scaled to: {0}"
+  "Error.NoPermission": "You don't have permission to do that.", "Error.Syntax": "Syntax: {0} <size>", "Error.NoDroneFound": "Error: No drone found.", "Scale.Success": "Drone was scaled to: {0}", "Error.ScalePrevented": "An error occurred while attempting to resize that drone."
 }
 ```